 Clean Our Oceans: The Impact of the Great Pacific Garbage Patch.
-The kids in Mrs. Lowe’s middle middle school science class are working on projects that revolve around pollution and environmental conservation.
+The kids in Mrs Lowe’s middle school science class are working on projects that revolve around pollution and environmental conservation.
 They each picked a topic and are doing a research paper on how their chosen issue is affecting our world.
-David, is researching resources for his project, which is about Ocean pollution, and he found this article on The Great Pacific Garbage patch, and what a destructive impact it is having on marine life.
+David, is researching resources for his project, which is about Ocean pollution, and he found this article on The Great Pacific Garbage Patch, and what a destructive impact it is having on marine life.

 It is interesting to note that the link is posted on a Carpet Cleaning business; the cleaning industry uses harsh chemicals and is a large contributor to microfiber pollution into waterways.

 Cigarette Smoking’s impact extends beyond the human condition, reaching the waters of our planet.

 In a study performed by Elli Slaughter of San Diego State University, a single cigarette butt that had traces of tobacco was introduced to a litre of water.
 This resulted in high toxicity levels and the death of 50% of the fish in the water.
 This is the result of one little cigarette butt.

 There are other items in relation to smoking that contribute to water pollution and wildlife death.
 They include cigarette lighters, cigar tips, and tobacco packages.

 The Quit Smoking Community raises awareness of the consequences of smoking and helps communities become smoke-free.

 The Cora Ball; human scale, consumer-based solution to help solve the problem of microfiber pollution from laundry effluent